 When it comes to determining the nutrients involved in any diet, it's important to remember that excess can be just as harmful as deficiency.
-The main criteria in ensuring a complete and balanced diet, therefore, is that each nutrient must be present in the correct ratio and easily digestible for pets.
+The main criteria in ensuring a complete and balanced diet, therefore, are that each nutrient must be present in the correct ratio and easily digestible for pets.

-The precise ratio of nutrients can be unique to your pet's breed, age, lifestyle, sensitivities or health concerns.
-If you're ever unsure about the nutrients your pet needs to support their health and wellbeing, speak to your vet.
+The precise ratio of nutrients can be unique to your pet's breed, age, lifestyle, sensitivities, or health concerns.
+If you're ever unsure about the nutrients your pet needs to support their health and wellbeing, speak to your veterinarian.
 A pet care professional will be able to carry out a full diet history and any physical examinations necessary to determine the best nutritional profile for your cat or dog.

 Tailored Nutrition for Unique Needs

 At Royal Canin, we put our scientific, nutritional knowledge at the service of the health and wellbeing of pets.
 We place cats and dogs at the heart of each step of the innovation process to develop precise nutritional solutions.
-Find out how we tailor our diets for breeds, lifestages, lifestyles and care needs.Explore tailored nutrition
+Find out how we tailor our diets for breeds, lifestages, lifestyles, and care needs.Explore tailored nutrition

 Royal Canin's Nutritional Philosophy

 Royal Canin has been at the forefront of science-led nutrition for over 50 years.
-Since the very first day, our nutritional approach has been based on scientific facts and constantly fed by research from nutritionists, veterinarians and scientists from across the world.Our nutritional philosophy
+Since the very first day, our nutritional approach has been based on scientific facts and constantly fed by research from nutritionists, veterinarians, and scientists from across the world.Our nutritional philosophy